-There are have three main delivery route types that volunteers may encounter: house-to-house, garden-style apartment complexes, and apartment buildings.
+There are three main delivery route types that volunteers may encounter: house-to-house, garden-style apartment complexes, and apartment buildings.

 If a volunteer is delivering house-to-house, they will receive a delivery route with addresses for individual homes, townhomes, or even one apartment inside a building.
 Volunteers should leave the JRA boxes at each house, making sure that boxes are placed so that recipients are able to open their door.

 A garden-style apartment complex is made up of multiple buildings that have their own entrances to get into each building.
 If a volunteer is delivering to a garden-style apartment complex, they should go inside each building and leave the JRA boxes outside of each individual client’s apartment unit in the building.
-This is crucial as many of our seniors cannot easily climb stars or carry the food boxes down hallways.
+This is crucial as many of our seniors cannot easily climb stairs or carry the food boxes down hallways.
 When delivering to a garden-style apartment complex, volunteers will receive a pack of labels to help ensure that the correct client is receiving their items.
 If JRA is aware of a door code, it will be listed on the delivery route packet.
 If not, please call the client to ask you to let you in.
 If there is a language barrier, please call JRA to assist you.

 You can volunteer as much or as little as you like, depending on your time constraints.
 Depending on the route you choose, delivery time can differ, but the average delivery time is about 1 hour.